 Welcome to this guide for writing articles.
 I will share everything I’ve learned about writing articles with you.
-I started my blog in 2015, and I’ve published over 300 articles on my site, and a dozen articles for other publications.
+I started my blog in 2015, and I’ve published over 350 articles.

 Whether you’re reading this guide as a blogger, journalist, student, or writing enthusiast, know that I understand the struggle.
 It’s real.
 But it’s not as bad as people make it seem.
 With the correct strategies, ideas, and tools, you can write good articles without beating yourself up.

 That’s what this guide is for.
 Like my guides on improving productivity and beating procrastination, this is a dynamic guide.
 I’ve been researching the craft of writing for over 10 years now.
 And I update this page as I find new ways to improve your skills.
 Feel free to bookmark this guide as a reference.
 I hope you find it useful.